strangerstudios/memberlite/readme.txt

 [Install Multiple Post Thumbnails »](https://wordpress.org/plugins/multiple-post-thumbnails/)

 == Changelog ==

+= 6.0 - 2025-04-21 =
+* FEATURE: Added logic to update memberlite from the Paid Memberships Pro license server. #180 (@andrewlimaza)
+* FEATURE: The Memberlite Elements and Memberlite Shortcodes plugins have been merged into the theme. #178 (@andrewlimaza)
+* FEATURE: Now updating translations from translate.strangerstudios.com. #181 (@andrewlimaza)
+* ENHANCEMENT: Added setting to hide the prev/next page navigation on pages. #179 (@kimcoleman)
+* ENHANCEMENT: The header and body font are now 2 separate settings. #182 (@kimcoleman)
+* ENHANCEMENT: Added logic to the Memberlite Guide page to support products privately hosted (not on .org). #183 (@andrewlimaza)

 = 5.2.1 - 2024-08-25 =
 * ENHANCEMENT: Now supporting a color setting for text color.